leoloso/gatowebsites/content/docs/guides/deep/strategies-for-versioning-fields-and-directives.md

 ---
 title: Strategies for versioning fields and directives
-metaDesc: Gato GraphQL allows fields and directives to receive argument 'versionConstraint', to choose what specific version of the field or directive to use.
+description: Gato GraphQL allows fields and directives to receive argument 'versionConstraint', to choose what specific version of the field or directive to use.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 610
 ---